 At the top, you can switch between 3 views:

 - Pre-record presentation: In this view, you can pre-record your presentation.
-You can't hear or be heard by others.
+You cannot hear or be heard by others.
 Note that pre-recording is only available when the virtual room is still closed for attendees.
 Once the moderator opens the room and a speaker is still pre-recording, the recording stops and the speaker is notified of that.
 See below for more information how to pre-record your presentation

-Slides and camera frame
+Slides and Camera Frame

 You can use the Vote feature to get the attendees’ response on a certain question.
 You can find the Vote section below the slides frame.
 This works as follows: